Running Development in a Podman Container

 Unit Tests

-# Run all unit tests with coverage
+# Full run with coverage

 yarn testunit